Statistical estimation of a growth-fragmentation model observed on a genealogical tree: Appendix

 so that conditional on $\tau_{u}$, the two random variables $\tau_{u0}$ and $\tau_{u1}$ are independent.
 We also pick a sequence of independent standard exponential random variables $\big({\bf e}_u, u \in {\mathcal U}\big)$, independent of $(\tau_u, u \in {\mathcal U})$.
 The model $\big((\xi_u, \tau_u), u \in {\mathcal U}\big)$ is then constructed recursively.
 We set

 where $F_{x,v}(t) = \int_0^t B\big(x\exp(vs)\big)ds$.
 For $u \in {\mathcal U}$ and $i=0,1$, we put

 To each node $u \in {\mathcal U}$, we then associate the mark $(\xi_i, b_u, \zeta_u, \tau_u)$ of the size, date of birth, lifetime and growth rate respectively of the individual labeled by $u$.
 One easily checks that Assumption \ref{basic assumption} guarantees that the model is well defined.
+In particular, since $B$ is locally bounded, we see that there is no accumulation of jumps almost-surely.